 As with any chore, teaching your children to clean things thoroughly and to be mindful about maintaining their work takes a little extra time in the beginning, but it pays off in the long run.
 Kids gain speed and proficiency with practice and eventually even learn to identify on their own areas in need of extra attention.

 Follow this link to print copies of my bedroom inspection charts.

 To be honest, I haven’t conducted any official room checks for several years now.
 Once children are trained to consistently keep their rooms clean, routine checks are no longer necessary.
 Being tidy just becomes a habit.
 It may be hard for a mom with lots of littles to even imagine such a thing, but it’s true!

 I can still recall when I first realized my children had internalized our training and no longer needed the accountability of a checklist.
-I was so excited to see their rooms stay neat and orderly — without any reminders from Mom — that I actually wrote a poem about it, which I’ve taken the liberty of sharing below:
+I was so excited to see their rooms stay neat and orderly — without any reminders from Mom — that I actually wrote a poem about it entitled “Ode to a Freshly Made Bed.”
+And I’ve taken the liberty of sharing below.

 Ode to a Freshly Made Bed

 by Jennifer Flanders